Graduate Students

 Doctoral Student, Department of Psychology, Old Dominion University

-Kinjal is a second-year graduate student in the Clinical Psychology PhD program at Old Dominion University (Virginia Consortium Program in Clinical Psychology).
+Kinjal is a third-year graduate student in the Clinical Psychology PhD program at Old Dominion University (Virginia Consortium Program in Clinical Psychology).
 She earned her B.S. in Psychology from the University of North Carolina at Chapel Hill in 2019.
 As a graduate student, Kinjal is interested in examining the interactions between interpersonal stressors, biological processes, and cognitive-emotional mechanisms during adolescence to predict suicidal behavior.
 In addition, she hopes to study youth suicide risk among diverse populations to better understand and decrease mental health disparities.